 Here are some of the surviving frescos.
 This monastery operated until around 1100, so these are about 900 years old!

 The monastic community began declining in the late 1200s beacuse of increasing Turkish military advances into the region, and it was abandoned in the 1300s.

 Here is another set of frescos.
 Some monastery structures were built by partially carving them into a cliff face and then building out from there.

-There are a number of examples where the carved section, complete with its frescos, still survives, while the constructed section is gone.
+The carved section, complete with its frescos, still survives in places, while the constructed section is gone.
 You see what appears to be an alcove of a chapel carved into a cliff face with a long drop below it.
 Rectangular holes that held the ends of wooden beams are below and beside the alcove.
 You can see where the other ends of the beams fit into a nearby rock outcropping, and you can imagine the structure that was once like a bridge or balcony.